 Midco also offers other non-broadband internet access services using its network facilities, including voice telephone service, video service, and private line services.
 As Midco’s network currently is configured, these services and broadband internet service are provided over segregated portions of the available bandwidth, and usage of these services does not affect the capacity available for broadband internet access.
 Midco, however, may change the allocation of bandwidth at any time in the future, which could either increase or decrease the bandwidth available for broadband internet access.

 Terms and Conditions of Service

-Midco services are subject to the company’s Standard Customer Agreement.
-This agreement limits the company’s liability for service outages and other service-affecting conditions and requires customers, among other things, to pay for the services they purchase; to use the service for lawful purposes; to comply with the company’s Acceptable Use Policy; and to return any rented equipment in good condition once they no longer are purchasing service.
-Customers should read the complete agreement before purchasing services from the company.
-The full agreement is available at Midco.com/Legal.
-The standard customer agreement may be changed at the company’s discretion in accordance with the terms of the agreement.
+Midco services are subject to the company’s policies, terms, and conditions as posted at Midco.com/Legal.
+These policies, terms, and conditions limit the company’s liability for service outages and other service-affecting conditions and requires customers, among other things, to pay for the services they purchase; to use the service for lawful purposes; to comply with the company’s Acceptable Use Policy; and to return any rented equipment in good condition once they no longer are purchasing service.
+Customers should read Midco policies, terms, and conditions before purchasing services from the company.
+The company’s policies, terms, and conditions may be changed at the company’s discretion in accordance with the terms of these legal documents.